 When I was a kid, I used to be told that I better not get sick, that I’m a burden, etc. I then developed fear or anxiety of getting sick or feeling bad.
-I don't feel comfortable sharing my health issues.
+I don't feel comfortable sharing my health issues with anyone.
 And I’m fearful of becoming a “burden”.
 If there was one thing, I wanted you to take away from this post it would be: you can change the way you are used to think about yourself, but it requires patience and practice.

 At the age of 10 I found myself completely trapped in self-loathing and guilt.
 I thought I was a terrible kid, weak and stupid.
-Many times, I cried myself to sleep, and I thought that was the only way that was right for me to do, because at the end of the day what do "bad people" deserve?
+Many times, I cried myself to sleep, and I thought that was the only way that was right for me to do, because at the end of the day what else do "bad people" deserve?

 My every day activity was associated with fear: to do something wrong, to disappoint my parents and to disappoint myself.
 It might sound dramatic, but if you ever experienced something like that, I am sure you understand.

 Self-love wasn't an option back then, I didn't think it was important, I didn't even know what it was, to be honest.
 Growing up as a Christian, I thought constant guilt is something that God expected me to feel.
-Looking back, I am grateful for this experience as it brought me here where I am now.
+Looking back, I am grateful for this experience as it brought me where I am now.

 If all you know is “I am worthless”, it’s hard to make a shift into positive thinking.
 This saying probably became a part of you with time, as it has become a part of me.
 But once I started to understand my psychology better, when I got to see how important my role is in my life (I used to blame other people), I got the infinite desire to change.
 I became passionate about knowing and understanding myself better, I started to read a lot about mental strength, confidence and happiness.
-All the sudden my old broken self saw the potential in me.
+All of the sudden my old broken self saw the potential in me.
 I wanted to see what I was capable of.
 How changing my mindset can transform my life.
-I didn’t want to stay miserable anymore as I understood that not only my negative thoughts impacted my mental health, but also my physical health.
+I didn’t want to stay miserable anymore as I understood that not only my negative thoughts impacted my mental health, but also my physical one.
 I realized that the closest person that I will ever have in my life is me, and I started to have compassion to myself.
-Once you have that compassion it is a solid first step for self-love.
+Once you have that compassion it is a first step for self-love.

 What is patience